 To make the jello cubes, simply mix kanten powder, brewed or instant coffee, and sugar in a pot.
-Then, it should be refrigerated until it is firm before being sliced up into tiny cubes.
+Then, you should refrigerate this until it is firm before slicing it up into tiny cubes.
 For the sweetened cream, simply mix condensed milk and cream.

-Once these two components are done, pour the cream mixture over a bed of caffeinated jello and you’re done!
+Once you have these two components ready, pour the cream mixture over a bed of caffeinated jello and you’re done!

-- If your jello gets stuck to its mould or container, load a bowl with hot water.
+- If you find the jello clinging to the mould or container, you can release it by following these steps.
+Start by filling a bowl with hot water.
 Dip the outside of the mould in the water for about 30 seconds.
 You should be able to get the coffee jelly out of its mould or container with ease.

 - For a full-flavoured dessert, use espresso as it heightens the earthy roasted taste of the jello cubes.
-However, the instant powder can also be used for convenience.
+However, you can use instant powder if it is more convenient.

-- It is not recommended to use a french press or drip coffee for this recipe.
-The weak taste of caffeine would be overpowered by the sugary components of the dish.
+- We don't recommend using a french press or drip coffee for this recipe.
+This is because the weak taste of caffeine would be overpowered by the sugary components of the dish.

-- When preparing the dessert solution, ensure that the solution is brought to a boil to fully jellify the liquid.
+- When you're preparing the dessert solution, you should ensure that the solution is brought to a boil.
+This will help to fully jellify the liquid.

 - Ensure that the agar-agar, caffeine, and sugar mixture has completely dissolved before refrigerating it.
 This is to ensure that there is no clumpiness in the end product.